-Just for admins: tips for managing external access to channels
+Just for admins: Tips for managing external access to channels

 As a Slack admin, you’re already unlocking productivity for internal teams.
-Today, you can bring that same boost to the work that your teams do with outside organisations, with the release of Slack Connect for all paid Slack subscriptions.
+Today, you can bring that same boost to the work your teams do with outside organizations, with the release of Slack Connect for all paid Slack plans.

-Slack Connect enables your teams to work with multiple organisations in a Slack channel.
-Each organisation joins from their own Slack workspace.
+Slack Connect enables your teams to work with multiple organizations in a Slack channel.
+Each organization joins from their own Slack workspace.
 From there, everyone can share files, loop in coworkers and quickly make decisions, just like they do with internal teams.

 Now that you know why you might want to use Slack Connect, here’s what every admin needs to know about creating and managing them.